tgflynn/doloops/README.md

 It seems to me that this technique could be useful in reducing cyclomatic complexity in software.

-The reason for doing this example implmenttation in CL is that the macro system allows it to be done without modifying the language itself.
+The reason for doing this example implementation in CL is that the macro system allows it to be done without modifying the language itself.